Protocentral/protocentral_healthypi_v4/docs/HealthyPiv4 with BLE.md

 ---
-menu: HealthyPiv4 with BLE
+menu: HealthyPi with BLE
 parent: getting-started.md
-weight: 5
+weight: 3
 ---
-### HealthyPiv4 with BLE
+### HealthyPi with BLE

 HealthyPi v4 is powered by the ESP32 SoC module, which supports pairing with smartphones through BLE.
 BLE is widely used in wearable devices because its low power requirements allow it to function for a long time without charging.
 HealthyPi v4 also supports pairing with other IoT devices for use in mesh networks.
 BLE 4.2 adds improved security capabilities.